 8. Equalizing or weight distributing hitches may be used, allow six to eight inches free chain length.

-DANGER: Tongue weight outside rating limits will interfere with performance of actuator, and braking system, and the tow vehicle.
+DANGER: Tongue weight beyond rating limits will interfere with performance of actuator, and braking system, and the tow vehicle.

 need to bleed the brakes and check connections for leaks.
 Adjust per instructions found in brake installation manual.
 In general,

-back-off the adjusters on drum brakes from locked position, as required.
-Adjust Free-Backing brakes by rotating wheel in forward direction only.
+only.
 Failure to adjust may result in loss of braking.
-Disc brakes do not require adjustment, check for pad wear periodically.
+Disc brakes do not require adjustment, check for pad wear.

-fertilizers and other corrosive materials.
+water, fertilizers and other corrosive materials.
 Before storing trailer remove brakes and clean thoroughly.
-It is also wise to repack the
+It is also wise to

-bearings at the same time.
-Failure to properly and adequately maintain the actuator could cause serious damage, injury or death.
+repack the bearings at the same time.
+Failure to properly and adequately maintain the actuator could cause serious damage,

 In the event that the breakaway system is used, check all system components (cable, S-hooks, etc.) for proper working order.